 So, no matter what your background or your situation, if you are an artist, illustrator, animator, interior designer or crafter, you will find that getting and having a few books on color theory will be incredibly useful and valuable.

-What are the Best Books on Color Theory?
+Overview: Best Books on Color Theory in 2021

 To make this easier, I am going to break this down into several basic categories, and offer a few of the best books in each category.
 Of course one could easily find hundreds of books for each of these categories, but these are the best of the best — easy to read and understandable, thoughtful and thorough, and often with an infectious sense of the joy of color that shines through as you’re reading.